datle-dev/jgoodman-website/src/content/blog/markdown-test.md

     count: int
 ```

-horizontal rules

----

-before block quote
+## Blockquotes

+This is text before blockquote

+> This is a blockquote,
-> this is a block quote
+> > This is a nested blockquote.
 >
-> and the second line of it
->
+> -Somebody famous

-> > this is a nested blockquote
-> > this is a nested blockquote
+And this is text after a blockquote.

-after the block quote
+## Footnotes
 This paragraph has footnotes[^1].
-The link takes you to the bottom of the page.
+The link takes you to the bottom of the page to a section called "Footnotes."
 It can even have big footnotes[^bignote].

 [^1]: First footnote, and a link to take you back to where the footnote was used